SpartanJ/eepp/README.md

   * Batch Renderer ( all the rendering is automatically batched by the engine ).

-  * TTF and Texture fonts support.
+  * True type fonts support.

   * Frame Buffer support.